vishal2468/Docker/README.md

 ## The non-ideal solution
 * Separate servers per app.
-* Physical servers with slow provisioning.
-* Capacity for peak load - often idle.

-# From bare metals to VMs
-* Provisioning physical hardwares( old school)

-# Provisioning physical hardware
+## Provisioning physical hardware
 * Procure hardware
 * Mount on server racks
 * New server hardware per app
 * Plan for peak capacity

-Virtual Machines
-* Breakthrough solution to this problem
+## Problems
+* Physical servers with slow provisioning.
+* Capacity for peak load - often idle.

+## From bare metals to VMs
+* Provisioning physical hardwares( old school).

 ## Virtual Machines
+* Breakthrough solution to this problem.

+## Virtual Machines
-* Simulates a h/w that runs a full os
+* Simulates a h/w that runs a full os.
-* Run a os "inside" os
+* Run a os "inside" os.

 ```
 A hypervisor, or virtual machine manager, is a software program that allows multiple operating systems to share a single hardware host.
 It acts as a intermediary between the operating systems and the hardware, allowing each operating system to run on a separate "virtual" machine.
 This allows multiple operating systems to run on the same computer at the same time, which can be useful for a variety of purposes, such as testing software on different platforms, consolidating servers, and running multiple applications that are incompatible with each other.
 There are two main types of hypervisors: type 1, or native or bare-metal hypervisors, and type 2, or hosted hypervisors.
 Type 1 hypervisors run directly on the host's hardware, while type 2 hypervisors run on top of a host operating system.